mlan/docker-asterisk/src/privatedial/doc/privatedial.md

 inbound_auth/password = password
 ```

+You also need to configure WebSMS for SMS to work, see separate documentation.

 ### Outgoing SMTP email server

 PrivateDial use [MiniVoiceMail](https://wiki.asterisk.org/wiki/display/AST/Asterisk+16+Application_MinivmRecord) to deliver voice mail messages via email with attached sound files.
 For this to work a separate SMTP email server need to have been set up.
 This can for example be achieved by using the image [mlan/postfix-amavis CHECK URL](hubdocker.com/mlan/postfix-amavis).
 With a functional email server, configure MiniVM to connect to it by providing its URL and authentication credentials in `minivm.conf`